moodlemags/FE-final-project-artsy/README.md

 ### Problems/What's Left:

-I had the worst trouble hosting.
+I had the worst trouble hosting, which is why this isn't hosted.
 Additionally, I need to find a way to have my token pass and be able to make the api call without re calling it in each method.
 Lastly, I have to render my CRUD, which is all coded but not rendered.